 But if your goal is to improve your health while you lose weight, you may want to switch those numbers around.

-An October 2015 PLOS One study compared the effects of low-carb diets and low-fat diets on weight loss in participants with overweight and obesity participants.
+An October 2015 PLOS One study compared the effects of low-carb diets and low-fat diets on weight loss in participants with overweight and obesity.
 While both groups lost weight, weight loss in the low-carb diet group was significantly greater, and participants reaped the added benefit of improved cardiovascular factors, like lower LDL, or "bad," cholesterol and higher HDL, or "good," cholesterol.

 To add to that, a July 2013 Diabetes Care study compared restricted calorie high-protein diets (40 percent of calories from protein and 40 percent of calories from fat) to restricted calorie high-carbohydrate diets (55 percent of calories from carbohydrates) and found that after six months, the high-protein diets improved insulin sensitivity, lowered inflammation and decreased oxidative stress to a greater degree than the high-carbohydrate diets.

 One of the biggest benefits of a 50-30-20 diet is that you can design it around your goals and personal preferences.
-Whether you decide to get 50 percent of your calories from carbohydrates, 30 percent from protein and 20 percent from fat or you prefer to take a low-carb, more keto-style approach and get 50 percent of your calories from fat, 30 percent from protein and 20 percent from carbohydrates, there are some basic guidelines you can follow to develop your menu plan.
+Whether you decide to get 50 percent of your calories from carbohydrates, 30 percent from protein and 20 percent from fat or you prefer to take a low-carb, more keto diet approach and get 50 percent of your calories from fat, 30 percent from protein and 20 percent from carbohydrates, there are some basic guidelines you can follow to develop your menu plan.

 50-30-20 Macros Diet Guidelines

-But even though a 50-30-20 diet gives you some more flexibility with your food choices, you should still do your best to design a healthy menu plan.
+But even though a 50-30-20 diet gives you some more flexibility with your food choices, you should still do your best to design a nutritious plan.
 Doughnuts and cookies might fit into your 50-30-20 macros, but that doesn't mean it's a good idea to work them into your diet every day.